inrick/podserve/README.md

 and then point your podcast app to `<external url>/feed`.

+It will reread the media file directory once every minute looking for new files.

 Depending on your podcast application, it might not be necessary to use an externally reachable URL.
 I had success accessing a podcast on the local network using Apple Podcasts, but not using Overcast.